-- Participants in the Tournament will be notified on Friday, January 29, 2020.
+- Participants in the Tournament will be notified on or before Wednesday, January 10th, 2024.

 - Participants are required to ship their mugs at their own expense to Saltstone Ceramics in Seattle, WA.
 Any unsold mugs will be returned to participating artists at the artist's expense.

-- If you like, you can use the hashtag #mugmadness and tag @saltstoneceramics when you're talking about the tournament.
+- If you like, you can use the hashtags #mugmadness, #mugmadness22, and #saltstoneceramics, and tag @saltstoneceramics, when you're talking about the tournament.

 Shipping and Delivery

 - Participants are responsible for all shipping, delivery and insurance costs for accepted artworks to and from Saltstone Ceramics in Seattle, WA.